-22 popular Types of Web Hosting platforms explained in detail
+20 popular Types of web Hosting platforms explained Banner

 Hi everyone, if you looking to create a new website or just a blog.
 You might be looking for Web hosting and getting confused about which Web Hosting to go with.
 Read this article more to know about types of Web Hosting, probably for your next site.
 I will be sharing this in the series, so it is the first one you gonna read.